yeluH/MT/Analysis/work_readme.md

 ### Work_05
 - Label more masks and summarize the statistics of curbs
+  #### Work_05_0
+    - Label images of first 10 accident locations (in the order of latitude) and do histogram of curbs
+  #### Work_05_1
+    - Label images of random 10 accident locations and do histogram of curbs
+  #### Work_05_2
+    - Combine the two labeled dataframes from above work and generate statistics of 7 labelgroups: sky, infrastructure, vegetation, building, means_of_transportation, other, curb and tram_line.
+(3934 masks labelled including 49 curbs)
+  #### Work_05_3
+    - Update function to only consider masks which are located in the lower part of the images
+    - Add more index for spectral features like RGB quantile value and color distance
+    - Redo the statistics summary of all variables for 7 labelgroups.

 ### Work_06
 - Mapping the locations of labelled images
 - More statistics